chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-- On the Node.js side, we can use the sustained silence period to stop accumulating speech and sending the data to OpenAI for transcription
-- start with silent state
-- On receiving audio packets, transition to speaking state, stream audio to OpenAI
-- On silence, transition to silent state and wrap up streaming
+On the Node.js side, I implemented a state machine to handle the audio stream more intelligently.
+The system starts in a silent state.
+Upon receiving audio packets, it transitions to a speaking state and begins streaming audio to OpenAI.
+After detecting sustained silence, it transitions back to the silent state and wraps up the transcription request.

 ```js
 const dgram = require("dgram");